ggreer/geoff.greer.fm/_posts/2013-01-27-the-cost-of-features.md

 <div id="cass_cloc_chart_div" style="width: 100%; height: 500px;"> </div>

 These examples aren't cherry-picked.
 I ran the numbers on other code bases, but showing them all would take up a lot of space and increase the page load time.
 The data is pretty clear: software projects get heavier over time.
-This shouldn't surprise any developers.
+This shouldn't surprise many developers.
 [Zawinski's Law](http://en.wikipedia.org/wiki/Jamie_Zawinski#Zawinski.27s_law_of_software_envelopment) was coined decades ago.

-Why do cars, airframes, and software grow?
-Naively, we should expect some of them to shrink over time.
+But *why* do cars, airframes, and software grow?
+Naively, we should expect at least some of them to shrink over time.

 I don't know the answer, but I do have some hypotheses.
 Engineering involves trade-offs.
 All else equal, more code means more bugs.
 Of course, all else isn't equal.
-More code usually means more features.
-More code can mean better performance through the use of complex cache hierarchies, indexes, and efficient data structures.
-So we have some good reasons for adding code, but why should we avoid removing it?
+More features usually means more code.
+Improving performance through the use of complex cache hierarchies, indexes, and efficient data structures requires more code.
+Making software redundant, distributed, and scalable takes boatloads of code.

+So we have some good reasons for adding code, but we can also remove it.
+Why do we avoid that?
 Several reasons come to mind:

 * **It can break dependent software.** While the feature on the chopping block may not be popular with users, other popular software might be dependent on it.
 * **Disgruntled users.** Removing a feature used by only 1% of users guarantees a deluge of hate mail.
 10,000 users means 100 angry emails.
 At the same time, it causes the other 99% to wonder if their pet feature is next.
 * **Removing things isn't fun.** If your code is clean, it's trivial and boring.
 If your code is ugly, it's a giant pain.
 Either way, building something new is more enjoyable.
 * **It doesn't impress colleagues.** "I removed some old code" is rarely said with pride in a stand-up.
 People don't brag about removing features or old code.

-All of these make removing code a tough bullet to bite.
+In short, removing code a tough bullet to bite.

 How then do we stop software projects from collapsing under the weight of their own code?